jamesfreeman959/selinux-hands-on-labs/lab1-up-and-running/README.md

 All labs were created and tested on a system resulting from a **Minimal Install** of RHEL 7 so depending on your installation you may find you already have packages installed that you are asked to install in these labs.
 That is fine.
 Just ignore the **yum install** steps in those cases.

 Your test system must be capable of running in SELinux enforcing mode.
 The labs at the time of writing are designed to demonstrate the **targeted** SELinux policy that comes as default on most EL7 systems.
-To check this, run the following command and check that the output matches that shown below:
+To check this, run the following command and check that the output is similar to that shown below:

 ```
 [james@selinux-dev ~]$ sestatus